ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

   1. Select the Source Control Tab from the toolbar on the left
   1. In the Source Control pain click `Clone Repository`
   1. Paste the URL to newly created Repo
-  1. Enter your GitHub credentials
-  1. Select the `ansible-working` repository you created earlier
-  1. In the choose a folder dialog navigate to `c:\GitRepos`
+  1. In the choose a folder dialog navigate to `c:\gitrepos`
   1. Click the `select as Repository Destination` button
-  1. In the Visual Studio Code dialog click the `Open` button to open the repository in VS Code
+  1. In the Visual Studio Code dialog click the `Add to Workspace` button to open the repository in VS Code
-  1. In the Toolbar click the  Explorer button
+  1. In the left Toolbar click the Explorer button

 ## Initial Setup Complete
-At this point you should be connected to your Winodws Server with the Classfiles repo (ansible-best-practices-windows) and the Working repo (ansible-working) cloned.
+At this point you should be connected to your Windows Server with the Classfiles repo (ansible-best-practices-windows) and the Working repo (ansible-working) cloned.
 You should be able to see both repos in Visual Studio Code in both the Explorer pane as well as the Sorce Control pane.